Untangling the Role

 A large, real-world data analysis has demonstrated that a short delay for mutational testing has no negative bearing on outcomes in AML.18

-Molecular profiling is recommended as part of the initial evaluation for AML and MDS, and should be repeated at relapse.16,17
+Molecular profiling is recommended as part of the initial evaluation for AML and MDS, and at relapse.16,17,a

 Due to the negative prognostic impact of certain mutations, the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia recommend expedited testing at diagnosis, and repeated testing at relapse and progression.16